netenglabs/suzieq/README.md

 # Analysis

 Suzieq supports Analysis using CLI, GUI, REST API, and python objects.
+For the most part they are equivilent, though with the GUI we have combined the output of multiple commands of the CLI into one page.

-The GUI has a nice status page to let you know what the status of entitites in your network
+The GUI has a  status page to let you know what the status of entitites in your network.
 ![Suzieq GUI status](images/status.png)

 The Xplore page lets you dive into what is in your network. ![Explore device](images/devices-gui.png)